ivanam22/osm-road-poi-analysis/README.md

 # OSM Road and POI Analysis – Vračar

-Automated geospatial data extraction and analysis using OpenStreetMap data.
+This project focuses on working with OpenStreetMap data to explore and analyze urban infrastructure using Python and GIS tools.

+##  Project Overview
+This project implements a complete GIS workflow for downloading, processing, and analyzing spatial data.
+The focus is on extracting and analyzing urban infrastructure, with emphasis on road networks and points of interest.

-##  Description
+##  Key Features
-The script downloads OpenStreetMap data for Serbia, extracts the municipality of Vračar, and performs analysis of road networks and points of interest.
+Automated download and extraction of OSM data
+Clipping and filtering data based on administrative boundaries Road network analysis (length calculation, classification, and distribution) Extraction and basic categorization of POIs
+Data cleaning and attribute enhancement
+Visualization in a GIS environment

 ##  Technologies
-Python, OpenStreetMap, ArcGIS Pro, GIS spatial analysis
+Python (ArcPy), OpenStreetMap, ArcGIS Pro, GIS spatial analysis

 ##  Map Output
-Map of Vračar
+Processed GIS layers for the selected area
+Road network statistics by type
+Categorized POI dataset
+Thematic map

 ![Image](https://github.com/user-attachments/assets/0d686248-99af-4801-856f-904baa858582)